tom-ricci/octobox/create-octobox-app/README.md

 > Note:\
 > On Windows, you may need to reassign your `.js` file association from JScript to Node.js

 You can also pass arguments to the command instead of using prompts, if you want.
 Replace each `$VARIABLE` with your input.
+All flags and their respective values must exist.
 ```shell
 npm create octobox-app@latest -- argumented --path $PATH_NAME --tailwind $TRUE_OR_FALSE
 ```